WSUI: Experimental years

-Early Sound Broadcasts
+Early sound broadcasts

 Carl Menzer, whose interest in wireless began at his high school in Lone Tree, entered the State University of Iowa as a freshman in 1917, and later became station director for WHAA/WSUI, a position he held until his retirement in 1968.
 After the World War I moratorium on radio transmission was lifted in 1919, Menzer brought vacuum tube technology to 9YA, signaling the start of regularly scheduled voice and music broadcasts.

-The first “radio telephone” station, built using two donated experimental vacuum tubes, required use of two microphones for voice and for pickup of a windup phonograph.
+The first "radio telephone" station, built using two donated experimental vacuum tubes, required use of two microphones for voice and for pickup of a windup phonograph.
 The microphones were swapped frequently when the one in use became too hot to touch due to high current.
 In spite of audio quality and technical issues, the station gained a following among a collection of crystal radio enthusiasts.
-Within two years it had inspired sufficient interest to cause State University of Iowa President Walter A. Jessup and other educators to envision the feasibility of advanced study in broadcasting.
+Within two years, it had inspired sufficient interest to cause State University of Iowa President Walter A. Jessup and other educators to envision the feasibility of advanced study in broadcasting.
 That led to an application for a university broadcast license.
-On June 26, 1922, the call letters WHAA were assigned.
+On June 26, 1922, the call sign WHAA was assigned.
 By the end of September, test transmissions were complete, and on October 17, 1922, the station was officially on the air.
 A gala on-air commemoration included a talk by President Jessup.

 Switch to WSUI

-WHAA changed its call letters to WSUI in 1925.
+WHAA changed its call sign to WSUI in 1925.
 WSUI represents the initials of State University of Iowa, the legal name of the University of Iowa.
 New radio stations in Iowa today have call signs beginning with a K. In the earliest days of broadcasting, stations in Iowa, such as WHO Des Moines and WOI in Ames, were given call letters starting with a W. In 1923, the boundary between K and W stations moved from the western border of Nebraska and South Dakota to the Mississippi River, putting Iowa in K territory.
 Despite this change, stations in Iowa that already had W call signs were apparently allowed to request new ones: besides WSUI, WJAM became WMT in 1928, and WKBB became WDBQ in 1952.

 WSUI was a charter member when National Public Radio first began in 1971.
 It was one of the 90 stations to carry the inaugural broadcast of All Things Considered, NPR's signature afternoon news program.
-It also served as a source of NPR programming for the Quad Cities until that area got its own public radio station, 90.3 WVIK, in 1980.
+It also served as a source of NPR programming for the Quad Cities until that area got its own public radio station, WVIK, in 1980.